tbm-2303/OLA1-SI/research/enterprise_integration_notes.md

   - Description: Moves, and validates, data from diverse sources into a central repository, often a data warehouse or data lake.
   - Use Case: Useful for data consolidation, cleansing, and transformation before loading it into a target system.
   - Example: Data access from a data warehouse to data science team for analytics purposes
+  - We learned about this during sem.
+4 of DAT in business intelligence course.
+This is common technique for handling data before storing it in datawarehouse.
+Common and sometimes intensive preprocessing of data can be done away from the target system.
 - File Transfer:
   - Description: Securely transfers large datasets between systems, often in batch mode.
   - Use Case: Efficient for moving bulk data between applications and systems.